samithcsachi/wine-quality-predictor/README.md

-## Lessons learned and recommendation
+## Lessons learned and recommendations

 ***Have used ElasticNet for the prediction.***